All Episodes

 And you were just speaking a while ago about all the defenses and all the strategies for this guy's defense.

-They're gonna stand up and say, this is the United States government.
+They're going to stand up and say, this is the United States government.

-How can we believe them when you take in account Benghazi, the Black Panthers cover-up, fast and furious, and all the unanswered truths, what's going on in the government?
+How can we believe them when you take into account Benghazi, the Black Panther's cover-up, Fast and Furious, and all the unanswered truths, what's going on in the government?

-How's anybody gonna believe the government to prosecuting these two?
+How's anybody going to believe the government that prosecuting these two?

-Well, those are all valid questions, but you have to find a warrior who is going to make the case that way.
+Well, those are all valid questions, but you have to find a lawyer who is going to make the case that way.

 I mean, we got a guy that's supposed to be leading us who can't present the truth about anything.

-That's my Well, it's look, it's an it's an interesting question.
+That's my well, it's look, it's an interesting question.

-Okay, so we go to court, and Joe Carr is accused of the Boston bombing, along with his brother, and the lawyer says, wait a minute.
+Okay, so we go to court, and Jokar is accused of the Boston bombing, along with his brother.

-This is the same government's not telling us anything about what happened in Benghazi.
+This is the same government's not telling us anything about what happened in Menghaz.

-They lied about it, the guy that's supposed to be the video still in jail, by the way.
+The guy that's supposed to video is still in jail, by the way.

 The same government that didn't prosecute voter fraud among the new Black Panther Party.